Rite of Christian Initiation for Adults (RCIA)

 Do You Have Questions About Becoming Catholic?

 Are you interested in becoming Catholic?
 Are you wondering how an adult can join the Catholic church?
 We would be glad to talk with you and provide details about the process for adults called Rite of Christian Initiation for Adults or RCIA.
 If you or someone you know may be interested in inquiring about becoming a member of the Church, please contact Fr.
-Willie, or the parish office at 724.479.3881.
+Matthew Morelli, or the parish office at 724.479.3881.

 The Rite of Christian Initiation of Adults is an ongoing four-step process within parish life designed to welcome new members in the Church.
 In 1966, a decree from the Second Vatican Council called for the adult rites of initiation (Baptism, Eucharist, Confirmation) to be revised and restored to the catechumenate, and in 1988, the American Bishops mandated the implementation of RCIA in all parishes in the United States.
 This process recognizes our responsibility to demonstrate Christ's presence by our words and actions.
 The majority of those who express interest in becoming Catholic have been encouraged to do so by the actions of our parish community.